2011 Buffalo Bulls football team

-The 2011 Buffalo Bulls football team represented the University at Buffalo in the 2011 NCAA Division I FBS football season.
-The Bulls were led by second-year head coach Jeff Quinn played their home games at the University at Buffalo Stadium.
-They are a member of the East Division of the Mid-American Conference.
-They finished the season 3–9, 2–6 in MAC play to finish in sixth place in the East Division.
+The 2011 Buffalo Bulls football team represented the University at Buffalo as a member of the Mid-American Conference (MAC) during the 2011 NCAA Division I FBS football season.
+Led by second-year head coach Jeff Quinn, the Bulls compiled an overall record of 3–9 with a mark of 2–6 in conference play, placing sixth in the MAC's East Division.
+The team played home games at the University at Buffalo Stadium in Amherst, New York.